 “Don't duplicate.
 Differentiate!
 Being the best in your field is not about being the best.
 It's about being different.
-Be unique, and you'll be perceived as the best as a byproduct.”
+Be unique, and you'll be perceived as the best as a byproduct.”— Michel Fortin

-While this booklet is copyrighted, I give you the permission to reprint these pages for your own reading convenience as well as use it as a lead generating tool in your business or website.
-(Offer it as a bonus or gift!)
+While this booklet is copyrighted, I give you permission to reprint these pages for your own reading convenience as well as use it as a lead generating tool in your business or website — as long as the book is not modified, refers to me as the author, and includes a link to this website.

-Enjoy and thank you for your interest in the Success Doctor!
+Enjoy and thank you.
 Any suggestions or comments, especially those I can use in future works?
-Email me today!
+Let me know!

 Good luck and best wishes!